minity-script/minity/docs/SYNTAX.md

 var $my_var = 0
 var $my_other_var
 ````
 The variable will be namespaced to the namespace and function where it is declared, and shared between all the calls to the function.
-Variables that are not redeclared are inherited from parents scope.
+Variables that are not redeclared are inherited from parent scope.

 ````
 var $foo = 0